 River Tay beats – from Estuary to Loch Tay

-This is a comprehensive guide to the different beats on the River Tay system, starting at the estuary and ending at Loch Tay.
+This is a comprehensive guide to the different salmon fishing beats on the River Tay system.
+Starting at the estuary and working upstream, ending at Loch Tay.

 Almondmouth beat, is the closest salmon fishing beat to the city of Perth, and one of the most prolific salmon beats on the river Tay.
-Salmon can accumulate here in big numbers, ready to run one of the River Tay’s main tributaries, the River Almond.
+Salmon can accumulate here in big numbers, ready to run the River Almond.
+The river Almond is one of the Tay’s main tributaries.

 Lower Redgorton beat accommodates 6 anglers, and is 1.35 miles long.
 This is excellent fly fishing water, with 20 named pools.
-This salmon beat is timeshared, however rods do occaisionally become available.
+This salmon beat is timeshared, however, rods do occasionally become available to let.

 Waulkmill is owned by Scone Palace, and located on the North bank of the Tay, close to the Palace.
 The beat is split to ‘Goldcastle’ and ‘Waulkmill’.
 Fishing rights are shared with the owner on the opposite bank.
 So Waulkmill and Goldcastle are fished on alternative days.
 There are 22 named salmon pools on the beat, a good hut and access is easy.
 Boat fishing is also available for people with mobility issues.

 Upper Redgorton is a beat fished from the south shore of the Tay.
 The fishing starts at the Sochie Burn and runs up to the Craigs.
 There’s a small and iconic old stone-built fishing in situ.